 A low blood sugar, also called hypoglycemia or an insulin reaction, is defined as a blood glucose level below 60 to 70 mg/dl.
 Learn how to prevent and treat these blood sugars.

-Severe high blood sugars and ketoacidosis are serious and potentially life-threatening medical problems which can occur in diabetes.
+Severe high blood sugars and ketoacidosis are serious and potentially life-threatening medical problems that can occur in diabetes.
 Learn tips that will help you detect, prevent, and treat them.

 Learn about alternative therapies to the conventional ways of dealing with diabetes.
 Be sure to discuss these therapies with your health care provider before using them.